 First, like any home you’ve ever owned, all WordPress websites need to be managed (in some way or another).
 The depth of management needs varies highly depending on the complexity of the website, but they all need to be tended to.

-Managing a website is like managing a house
+Managing a website is like managing a home

-If you have a small house, a simple family, and low foot traffic, your house will endure less wear and tear and require less maintenance.
+If you have a small house, a simple family, and low foot traffic, your home will endure less wear and tear and require less maintenance.

-However, if you have a larger house, a more complex family, and entertain often, your house will endure more wear and tear.
-It will therefore require more maintenance.
+However, your home will endure more wear and tear if you have a larger house, a more complex family, and entertain often.
+It will, therefore, require more maintenance.

 When you’ve got a busy house, it’s a party!
 But the walls get scuffed up, the dishwasher goes out, and a window gets broken now and then—the same thing with your business.